ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A chance of showers and thunderstorms.
-Partly sunny.
-High near 85, with temperatures falling to around 83 in the afternoon.
+Partly sunny, with a high near 82.
+South southwest wind around 9 mph, with gusts as
-         South southwest wind around 9 mph, with gusts as high as 18 mph.
+         high as 21 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms before 7pm.
-Partly cloudy.
-Low around 68, with temperatures rising to around 70 overnight.
+Partly cloudy, with a low around 69.
+South wind around 9 mph, with gusts
-         South wind around 9 mph, with gusts as high as 20 mph.
+         as high as 20 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">